renlabs-dev/synthia/README.md

 #### With Docker
 - [Install Docker](https://docs.docker.com/get-docker/)
 - Run `docker pull ghcr.io/agicommies/synthia:0.2`
-- Run `docker run -v ~/.commune:/root/.commune -it ghcr.io/agicommies/synthia:0.2`
+- Run `docker run -v ~/.commune:/root/.commune -it [-p <port>:<port>] ghcr.io/agicommies/synthia:0.2`
 - Run `poetry shell` to enter the enviroment

   ##### Operating with docker
   - You can quit docker with ctrl+d
+  - You can dettach from your session with ctrl+p followed by ctrl+q
+  - You can attach back to your session by running `docker attach <id>`
-  - You can pass enviroments variables to docker with `-e <VARIABLE>=<value>`.
+  - You can list the ids of your containers with `docker ps`
+  - Note that you should pass the ports you're going to use to the container (with `-p <port>:<port>`) to bind them to your host machine.

-    e.g `docker run -e ANTHROPIC_API_KEY=<your-anthropic-api-key> -v ~/.commune:/root/.commune -it ghcr.io/agicommies/synthia:0.2`
+  - You can pass enviroments variables to docker with `-e <VARIABLE>=<value>`. e.g `docker run -e ANTHROPIC_API_KEY=<your-anthropic-api-key> -v ~/.commune:/root/.commune -it ghcr.io/agicommies/synthia:0.2`

 ## Running A Miner